ydmatsd/funbgcex/README.md

 ```

 ### Example: Extracting BGCs encoding Pyr4-family terpene cyclases
 Suppose you have several GenBank files in a directory named `gbk` in your current directory.
-If you wish to extract BGCs that encode a Pyr4-family terpene cyclase from these GenBank files and to obtain the result in a directory named `results`, then run the following:
+To extract BGCs encoding a Pyr4-family terpene cyclase and save results in a directory named `results`, run:

 ```bash
 $ funbgcex gbk results -m pfam -p Pyr4
 ```

-Alternatively, you may prepare a FASTA file containing the protein sequences of Pyr4 homologues.
-If the FASTA file is saved as `Pyr4.fasta` (an example FASTA file can be found [here](docs/Pyr4.fasta)) in your current directory, then run the following:
+Alternatively, if you have a FASTA file named `Pyr4.fasta` (an example FASTA file can be found [here](docs/Pyr4.fasta)) containing Pyr4 homologues saved in your current directory, run:

 ```bash
 $ funbgcex gbk results -m target -f Pyr4.fasta